Are you over 18?

 environment and to demonstrate what can practically be done.
 There is a saying “We don't need a handful of people doing sustainability perfectly.
 We need millions of people doing it imperfectly.

-As part of our low carbon future we have been working with EECA (Energy Efficiency and Conservation Authority), a government agency who support energy efficiency and the use of renewable energy in New Zealand.
+As part of our low carbon future we have been working with EECA (the Energy Efficiency and Conservation Authority), a government agency who support energy efficiency and the use of renewable energy in New Zealand.
 We are the pilot brewery for a project to investigate decarbonising the brewing industry.
 The project assesses the potential for energy and carbon reduction opportunities via efficiency, process optimisation and fuel-switching.
 We have recently installed one of the first carbon recapture systems in New Zealand to recover Co2 produced in fermentation for use in beer production.
 Read more here.

 Real sustainability covers more than environmental factors and B Corp certification required us to look at our business as a whole in assessments across Governance, Workforce, Community, Customers and Environment.
 In order to earn B Corp certification you must meet criteria in each of these areas.